MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 **OAuth 2.0** with [Microsoft Entra ID](/azure/active-directory/) requires a resource ID, Client ID, and a client Secret.

-The resource ID, client ID and client secret values depends on how you did the setup for Microsoft Entra ID based authentication for your website:
+The resource ID, client ID, and client secret values depends on how you did the setup for Microsoft Entra ID based authentication for your website:

-1. If you're using an application both as an identity provider and the client app to access the website, the client ID and the resource ID is the application ID of the app, and the client secret is the secret that you generated in the app.
+1. If you're using an application both as an identity provider and the client app to access the website, the client ID and the resource ID are the application ID of the app, and the client secret is the secret that you generated in the app.

     > [!NOTE]
     > For detailed steps to configure a client application as an Identity provider, see [Quickstart: Register an application with the Microsoft identity platform and Configure your App Service or Azure Functions app to use Microsoft Entra login](/azure/app-service/configure-authentication-provider-aad).